randreu28/TFG.docs/docs/02-projects/01-particle-showcase/04-buffer.md

 ## The shader material

 The material of this object is nothing like any other.
-Luckily, R3F allows us to create materials of our own, by creating a `shaderMaterial` and passing our own fragment and vertex shaders, as well as any uniforms we might pass onto them:
+Luckily, R3F allows us to create materials of our own, by creating a `shaderMaterial` and passing our own fragment and vertex shaders, as well as any uniforms we might need:

 ```tsx
 import fragShader from "./shaders/fragment.glsl";